Empirical comparison of win ratio and joint frailty models for recurrent event endpoints with applications in oncology and cardiology: Statistical methods

 When survival is comparable and event counts are tied, the winner is the one whose last event occurs later -- capturing the persistence of benefit across the trajectory of recurrences.

 Table \ref{tab:win_functions} below summarizes the four win functions.

-As the LWR is recommended by Mao et al. \cite{Mao2022-qd}, we focus on it in the following.
-Hence, "win ratio" now refers to the recurrent-event win ratio based on the LWR, unless otherwise specified.
+Since the LWR is recommended by Mao et al., we focused our analysis on this approach.
+In many cardiology and oncology settings, treatments may not only delay the first recurrence but also change the later course of the disease, by reducing the number of subsequent events or delaying them.
+The LWR accounts for all observed non-fatal events and uses the timing of the last recurrence to break ties when patients have the same number of events.
+This approach captures long-term differences in recurrence patterns that analyses based only on the first event or on event counts may miss.
+From now, "win ratio" refers to the recurrent-event win ratio based on the LWR, unless otherwise specified.
 In the same way, we will also only consider the LWR win function in the following, which will be noted as $W_{\mathrm{LWR}}(\cdot,\cdot) = W(\cdot, \cdot)$.